Davinci042/Detection-Lab/README.md

    25. Now we want to mount our shared folder unto our directory called share by using the cmd sudo mount -t vboxsf -o uid=1000, gid=1000 sharedfoldername_from_step_17 and hit Enter.
 If you get error here, try exiting the session to log out and then log back in so that the new user you added can take effect.
    26. Change directories into that share folder cd share.
    27. Type ls -la to list out all the files in the share folder which should include the splunk installer.
-   28. To install splunk type sudo dpkg -i splunk_installer_filename. and hit Enter.
+   28. To install splunk type sudo dpkg -i splunk_installer_filename and hit Enter.
    29. Once you see complete you are good to change into the directory of where splunk is located on our server which should be cd /opt/splunk and hit Enter
    30. Type ls - la and hit Enter.
 You will notice that all of the users and groups belong to splunk as it limits the permissions to that user.
 Change into the user splunk by typing sudo -u splunk bash and hit Enter
    31. Change into bin directory cd bin (which contains all the binaries splunk can use) and hit Enter.
 Type ./splunk start and hit Enter to run the installer.
 You will get a license and terms agreement.
 Go ahead and hit Q and type in Y to accept.
 Enter an administrative username and enter a password.
    32. To make sure splunk starts up ebverytime our VM reboots.
 Type exit to go out of the user splunk.
 Change to bin directory cd bin.
 Type ./splunk enable boot-start -user splunk and hit Enter.

-9. Configure Splunk Universal Forwarder and Sysmon: For Brevity I will only describe the steps to install sysmon on one of the windows 10 VMs.
+9. Configure Splunk Universal Forwarder and Sysmon: For Brevity I will only describe the steps to install sysmon on one of the windows 10 VMs named SPIDERMAN.
-      1. First make sure you set-up static IP for the VM by going to the windows settings, internet & Network then properties and ipv4 settings and enter manual settings.
-Ensure the VMs are pointing to the ip address of the Active directory server as the primary DNS and use 8.8.8.8 as alternate DNS.
+      1. First make sure you set-up static IP for the VM by going to the windows settings, internet & Network then properties and ipv4 settings and enter manual settings i.e IP address of 10.0.2.30, subnet mask of 255.255.255.0 and default gateway of 10.0.2.1.
+Ensure the VMs are pointing to the primary DNS 8.8.8.8.
       2. From your windows VM, head over to splunk.com and sign in.
       3. Click on Products and then free trials and downloads.
 Scroll down and select Universal forwarder.
 Click on get my free download and select the correct OS which in my case is Windows 10 64-bit.
       4. Once the download is completed, go to downlads folder and double click the msi file.
 Click on check box to accept the license agreement.
 Select the first option that is on-premise splunk enterprise instance.
 Click on Next